netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 Read the [get started with Cloud guide](https://learn.netdata.cloud/docs/cloud/get-started) for a walkthrough of node claiming and other fundamentals.

-Add more charts to the Nodes view by clicking on the gear icon at the far end of the table.
+Add more charts to a War Room's Overview, or the Nodes view, by clicking on the gear icon at the far end of the table.
 Click on the **Context** input and scroll until you find the eBPF chart you're interested in, or type in the name of the context directly.
 Maybe something like `apps.vfs_write_call`?
 Next, click on the **Dimensions** input and find the `dev` dimension, or maybe `apache`/`redis` if you set your `apps_groups.conf` up like the examples above.

 Click **Save** to add the chart for all your claimed nodes.
 Now you can see how your application interacts with multiple Linux kernels on multiple Linux systems.